The U.S. publishing industry has long been grappling with

 get in line with industry trends.

-) is diversifying its business by adding new revenue streams to
+) is repositioning itself to diversify its business model by adding

-also streamlining its cost structure, strengthening its balance
+new revenue streams.
+It is also streamlining its cost structure,

-Gannett currently holds Zacks Rank #3 (Hold).
-Another stock in the
+Gannett currently carries a Zacks Rank #3 (Hold).
+Another better

 The newspaper industry continues its struggle with plummeting

 advertising revenue amid an economy, which is still in the recovery